 Has this happened to you before?
 You go on a rigorous diet for three months, to prepare for the summertime or perhaps just to have a better figure by losing a few pounds.
 And you succeed!
 You’ve finally achieved your ideal weight.
 However, after a few weeks, you find yourself gaining the weight back quickly.

 Why does this happen so often to us?
 Have we done something wrong?
 We want to explain in this article some of the most common causes of weight gain.

 Here’s a simple example to understand why: imagine your friend wants to lose weight quickly for the summer.
 To do so, she begins her own regimen, which is nothing more than skipping dinner, eating very little for breakfast, and in the middle of the day snacking on everything she sees, so doesn’t eat anything when she gets home.

-And suppose that each day, between 10 and 12 hours go by without eating anything, which actually puts the body into an “alert state” and it looks for energy reserves, wherever they may be found.
+And suppose that each day, 10 to 12 hours go by without eating anything.
+This actually puts the body into an “alert state” and it looks for energy reserves, wherever they may be found.
 However, when it returns to normal the opposite occurs.

 Your body will quickly recover the energy reserve that was lost in order to cover this unexpected lack and in order to prevent new situations from putting our body into an alarm mode.
 That is to say, what our friend has achieved is not healthy.
 We cannot stop eating for a day nor limit ourselves to two meals a day.
 Our body processes this as a threat and as a consequence, our brain reacts.

 Also a great read: 5 Facts About Leptin: The Fullness Hormone

 We have a classic example of those very restrictive diets where they can be very dangerous for our body.
 This is because they are made up of a dietary and nutritional imbalance.
 Especially dangerous are those diets that want you to consume less than 1,200 calories per day, or those which recommend consuming almost exclusively carbohydrates or only protein.